-- Cost of Living Programme delivered providing over 70,500 units of support across 28,000 households.
-This included direct financial support and advice to a large number of ASC service users. - Building on our existing community engagement work, we setup an Age Friendly Forum to help inform the development of our Age Friendly Lambeth approach. - Thriving Communities programme rolled out across 4 locations with full evaluation of Year 1 of the programme in Stockwell. - Lambeth Together Health and Wellbeing Bus undertook a regular programme of interactions/engagement in communities with residents supporting the early identification of health issues.
+- Lambeth's Cost of Living Response Plan 2024/25 supported 18,000 households - Building on our existing community engagement work, we setup an Age-Friendly Forum to help inform the development of our Age-Friendly Lambeth approach which had over 180 attendances in 2024/25. - Thriving Communities programme delivered across multiple locations harnessing social capital and community resources to provide support. - The Lambeth Together Health and Wellbeing Bus undertook a regular programme of interactions/engagement in communities with residents supporting the early identification of health issues (13,564 engagements / interactions between April 2024 - March 2025).